metayeti/YABS.js/README.md

  * Copyright (c) 2023 Big Corp */
 ```

-The variable names are arbitrary and can be anything, as long as it matches the JSDoc-like meta-tag in the original sourcefile.
-They are required to be one single word without any spaces.
-If the variable is not found, it will be substituted with blank.
+The variable names are arbitrary and can be anything, as long as they match the JSDoc tags in the sourcefile.
+They are required to be one single word without any spaces, and they are case-sensitive.

-`$YEAR$` is a special variable that will output the current year.
+`$YEAR$` is a special variable that outputs the current year.

-If we have a shared `headers` entry in the build instructions file and we leverage variables in one of the headers, those variables will be individual-script specific.
-This means that every script that uses those headers should include the JSDoc-like meta-headers at the top of the file.
+If there is a shared `headers` entry in the build instructions file and we use variables in those, those variables will be related to the individual scripts that use them.
+This means that every script that uses those headers should include the JSDoc tags at the top of the file.

 ### 3. Using the preprocessor